Cherenetse/frontend-nanodegree-mobile-portfolio/README.md

 2. Open a browser window and navigate to the index.html file in your application's directory and inspect using the developer tools.

+## Optimized
+*index.html achieves a PageSpeed score of morethan 90 for Mobile and Desktop.
+*Optimizations made to views/js/main.js make views/pizza.html render with a consistent frame-rate at 60fps when scrolling.